Hanover NH: Dartmouth and Appalachian Trail

 Also here, find a second casting of the caped woman who crowns the grave of socialite Marian Hooper Adams in Washington DC.
 You can also ogle Diana – the female nude copper weathervane that topped Madison Square Garden, a depiction of William T. “War is Hell” Sherman with windswept cape, and a standing Abe Lincoln.
 (This was not the “seated Lincoln” of the Lincoln Memorial sculpted by Saint Gauden’s friend and contemporary, Daniel Chester French).

 Saint Gaudens died of cancer in 1907.
 His New Hampshire studio home was turned into a museum in 1927 and a National Historic Site in 1965.
 Plan on at least a couple of hours.
-Daily 9-4:30, $5 adults, free under 17.
+Check website for dates and hours open.

 Cornish-Windsor Bridge VT:NH